jereimers/CoS-authoring/CoS-R/Act II - The Shadowed Town/Arc G - The Strazni Siblings.md

 > If the players still appear suspicious of the possibility that she might betray them to Strahd, she scoffs, and points out that the players have killed Izek—who she could not herself touch.
 "If anyone should be frightened, it's I," she says, laughing slightly hysterically.
 "A band of armed, powerful outsiders have arrived in my small town and killed the most powerful creature within its walls.
 I am here only because I have faith in your goodwill and your love for my neighbors.")
 # G1.
 The Blue Water Inn
 ## G1a.
 Izek’s Visit
-Just over a day after catching a glimpse of Ireena Kolyana for the first time—either in the street outside of the Blue Water Inn, in Vallaki’s town square, or in some other location—Izek Strazni recognizes her as the woman that he has seen repeatedly in his dreams and becomes determined to find her.
+Just over a day after catching a glimpse of Ireena Kolyana for the first time—either in the street outside of the Blue Water Inn, in Vallaki’s town square, or in some other location—[[Izek Strazni]] recognizes her as the woman that he has seen repeatedly in his dreams and becomes determined to find her.

 Izek soon comes to believe that Ireena is a guest at the Blue Water Inn—either because he observed her in the vicinity of the Blue Water Inn on the players’ first morning in Vallaki, or, unless players disguised her upon their entry into Vallaki, because he learned of her recent arrival from the guards at the gates.
 (If Izek did not see Ireena outside of the Blue Water Inn and the players kept her disguised upon entering Vallaki, Izek learns of Ireena’s location from one of his spies an additional day later, unless the players have taken extraordinary measures to keep her hidden.)